SmartToolFactory/Animation-Tutorials/README.md

 **Z** Close the path by drawing a line back to the beginning of the current subpath

-**'<group>'**  tag is used for grouping sections of drawable to be able to be animated together.
+**group** tag is used for grouping sections of drawable to be able to be animated together.
 And some animations such as rotation, and translation can only be applied to groups.

 Animations can be performed on the animatable attributes in android.graphics.drawable.VectorDrawable.